jonathon-baroi/task-manager-project/README.md

   - Automatically categorizes tasks into Today, Upcoming, and Overdue sections.
 - Data Persistence:
   - All tasks are stored in a persistent database and retained across sessions.

+Features to be added in the future:

+- Editing tasks
+- Grouping tasks
+- Searching and Filtering
+- Collaborating with other users